cdfcblank/csv-filter-scoir/README.md

 # csv-filter-challenge-public

+# How-To
+1. Run in command line using Python 3
+1. Follow directions provided in prompts (self-explanatory)

+# Assumptions
+1. CSV file visible from project directory

 # Instructions
 1. Click "Use this template" to create a copy of this repository in your personal github account.
 1. Using technology of your choice, complete assignment listed below.